 The Golden Era of Marriages

-By Barrington H. Brennen
+By Barrington H. Brennen, 1999, Update May 2024

-The good news is that this far from the truth.
-Decades ago couples had no choice but to stay together.
-Their marriages were based on endurance and survival.
-Respect and submission were the code names for a successful marriage.
-Romance, intimacy, and partnership were not sought-after ingredients in a marriage.
 The truth is that not many marriages of yesteryear were deeply romantic and mutually enriching.
-I have counseled many persons who have no doubt endured their marriages.
+I have counseled many people who have no doubt endured their marriages.
 They found ways to cope and adapt simply because divorce would be so wrong and taboo.
-They repressed feelings of anger, frustration, discontentment and discord.
-Sadly, many of these "traditional marriages" have been rewarded for longevity are and presented as role models of successful marriages.
-In reality, it is the rebirth of the well-balanced independent adult that’s bringing joy into marital unions today.
+They repressed feelings of anger, frustration, discontentment, and discord.
+Sadly, many of these "traditional marriages" have been rewarded for longevity and presented as role models of successful marriages just because they have been married 40, 60 years or more.

-QUALITY AND QUANTITY DESIRED
+QUALITY AND QUANTITY ARE DESIRED

-Then you may be asking why are so many marriages still breaking up?
-Many marriages are ending for the very same reason-–lack of deep, meaningful love.
-The difference today is that couples feel they have a choice.
-Decades ago individuals in a relationship did not quite understand their own personal boundaries.
-Personal rights and individuality were lost in the world of what they thought to be a meaningful relationship.
-Today, couples are learning that when two individuals blend together their unique individual rights, freedom to think, ability to act confidently, they create a long-lasting, mutually enhancing, loving relationship; a relationship that is truly rewarding to both individuals.
+Today, couples are learning that when two individuals blend their unique individual rights, freedom to think, and ability to act confidently, they create a long-lasting, mutually enhancing, loving relationship; a relationship that is truly rewarding to both individuals.
 When individuals are not achieving this kind of loving relationship, more of them than ever before seek counseling.
-If counseling does not work, they do not to stick around indefinitely in the relationship just to look good to family and friends.
+If counseling does not work, they do not stick around indefinitely in the relationship just to look good to family and friends.
 This does not make divorce okay.
 It just explains what is happening and helps us to get a better picture of the real world of marriage in our country.

 Many marriages of yesteryear painfully survived because one of the partners sacrificed more than the other.
-One partner, usually the woman, had to "take care" of her husband often neglecting her own personal needs.
+One partner, usually the woman, had to "take care" of her husband often neglecting her own needs.
 Husbands did not take care of their wives.
-Yes, they were "providers" of money, house, and land, but they were not there emotionally.
+Yes, they were "providers" of money, houses, and land, but they were not there emotionally.
 This type of relationship of yesteryear reaped havoc on the physical lives of many spouses.

 A SECRET HELL